 This is an OU level 3 module.
 OU level 3 modules build on the skills and subject knowledge acquired from studies at OU levels 1 and 2.
 They are intended only for students who have recent experience of higher education in a related subject.

 The OU level 2 module Exploring religion (A227) would be ideal preparation for this module, although it is not a formal requirement.
 It provides an introduction to the study of religions, using appropriate technical language and methodologies through exploration of the major features of six religious traditions including their historical development, beliefs and social forms.
 If you are not intending to study A227 please see the 'Preparatory work' section below.

 If you have any doubt about the suitability of the module, please speak to an adviser.

 If you have not studied the OU level 2 module Introducing religions or previously studied religion at a comparable academic level, you may like to do some preparatory work.

 To get a flavour of the way we study religions at the Open University, you might find the OpenLearn courses on Religious Diversity and Veiling are helpful tasters.

-Some students find it helpful background to read introductory texts which outline the basic beliefs and practices of Christianity, Islam, Judaism and Hinduism.
+Some students find it helpful background to read introductory texts which outline the basic beliefs and practices of Christianity, Islam, Judaism and Hinduism – though this is not required to do well in assessments.
 The Oxford University Press Very Short Introductions series can be a helpful orientation, as can the summary resources on various traditions provided for school-level Religious Education at RE Online.